chehlsee/liri-homework/README.md

 5. Screenshot of this Project
 6. Liri Bot

+## The syntax to run the program is:
+### node liri.js spotify-this-song "float on"
 ![Working Code in Terminal for Spotify-this-song "Float On"](https://github.com/chehlsee/liri-homework/blob/master/spotify-this-song.png "Spotify-this-song")
+* ## Logs the following information:
+* artist(s)
+* song name
+* preview link of the song from spotify
+* album
+* if no song is provided then the program will output information for the song "What's my age again?" by Blink 182

+## The syntax to run the program is:
+### node liri.js movie-this " "

+* ## Logs the following information:
+* Title
+* Year
+* IMDB Rating
+* Country
+* Language
+* Plot
+* Actors
+* Rotten Tomatoes Rating
+* Rotten Tomatoes URL
+* if no movie is provided then the program will output information for the movie "Mr. Nobody" with Jared Leto

+* The program will take the text inside of random.txt and use it to call the first command with the second part as it's parameter
+* Currently in random.txt, the following text is there:
+* spotify-this-song, "I want it my way"

 * Technologies Utilized
 * NodeJS